 In 2010, thanks to a $900,000 donation by Hugh Hefner, a $12.5 million fundraising goal was met and the area around the Hollywood Sign was saved from developers.
 The 138-acre parcel became a part of Griffith Park, preventing any construction that would affect the world famous view.
 So it's only fitting that from here, you can view the sign a short distance from the parking lot of the historic Griffith Observatory.
 Just walk along the railing on the right side of the lot for a great view.
 And if you're looking to make the most of your trip, take advantage of the free admission to the Observatory, which re-opened in 2006 after an extensive, 4-year renovation.

 There are multiple hiking trails on Mt.
 Hollywood leading from the back corner of the Observatory parking lot, the main trail of which leads to an advantageous spot that allows you to view the sign in comfort.
 Another popular hike is a 3-mile loop that's accessed from Vermont Canyon Road, north of the historic Greek Theatre.
 Read More →

 While the hiking route will be the most physically rewarding way to view the sign, an air tour will undoubtedly prove to be the most extravagant - not to mention the most stylish.
 Group 3 Aviation offers a 30-minute "Hooray for Hollywood Tour," or a 45-minute flight that combines Hollywood and the beach.
 You can also "Fly & Dine," a tour that starts with dinner at the 94th Aero Squadron restaurant in Van Nuys.
-Take the Celebrity Helicopter tour, which will include a complete survey of Hollywood, or Star Helicopters, which will allow you to view the sign in both its complete "Star VIP" tour or the shortened "Hollywood and More" tour for those who don't want to commit to the entire city.
+You can also fly with Star Helicopters, which will allow you to view the sign in both its "Star VIP" tour or the shortened "Hollywood and More" tour for those who don't want to commit to the entire city.
 And for those who want to celebrate a special occasion while getting up close, Orbic Air has you covered, with specially themed packages for upcoming holidays.